Temple United Methodist Church feeding body & spirit 'one neighborhood at a time' with grant money

 “The Great Commission says, ‘Go,’” she said.
 “We wanted to provide a free community lunch that would provide food for those hungry in body and to be able to share with those hungry in spirit.”

-Temple UMC funds the lunch ministry thanks to a $2,100 grant awarded late last year as part of the Memphis Conference Churches Reaching Neighbors grant program.
-Six churches were awarded funds after submitting ministry action plans, though one church returned its award.
+Temple UMC funds the lunch ministry thanks to a $2,100 grant received late last year as part of the Memphis Conference Churches Reaching Neighbors grant program.
+Six churches were awarded funds after submitting ministry action plans, though one church has since returned its award.

 Cyganek, who acts as chairperson of the church’s Food and Faith Ministry, said Temple UMC serves between ten and 35 people every third Saturday of the month in locations around Millington.